gaojunran/kbar/README.md

 - Quick to extend your own functions with Kotlin DSL.
 - Quick to customize your own theme.

-The project is built with powerful abilities of Kotlin and its community environment:
+The project is built with powerful linguistic capabilities of Kotlin and its community environment:

 - **Compose Desktop**.
 Build native desktop applications with Jetpack Compose.
 - **Ktor**.
 A powerful and easy-to-use HTTP client for Kotlin.